aspose-pdf/Aspose.PDF-Products/pdf/java/watermark/pdf/_index.md

 {{% blocks/products/pf/agp/content h2="How to Watermark PDF File Using Java" %}}

- In order to watermark PDF file, weвЂ™ll use [Aspose.PDF for Java](https://products.aspose.com/pdf/java) API which is a feature-rich, powerful and easy to use warermarking API for Java platform.
+ In order to watermark PDF file, we’ll use
+ [Aspose.PDF for Java](https://products.aspose.com/pdf/java)
+ API which is a feature-rich, powerful and easy to use warermarking API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-pdf)